hoangminhquan-lhsdt/optimizers/README.md

 # Optimizers
 Implementations of various optimization algorithms using Python and numerical libraries.

+This repository serves as the source for visualizations and evaluations used in our thesis.
 - [Tasks list](#tasks-list)
 - [Implementations](#implementations)
   - [Stochastic Gradient Descent with Momentum](#stochastic-gradient-descent-with-momentum)